Josh-ctrl518/odin-recipes/README.md

 Website consists of a links to different recipes.
 Contains HTML elements.
 Added new lists and desciptions to each link on the index page.
+Added style sheet with addition to size and color elements on ingredients